monsoonmaelstrom/book2/book2.md

 Liam helps me stand, and walks with me slowly to the bathroom.
 I sit on the side of the tub and begin the process of pulling my clothes off, while Liam fills the tub for me.
 It feels so much more taxing than it should.
 Everything feels so much more taxing than it should.

 “How many days has it been since the cliff?”
-I ask now that we’re alone.
+I ask him now that we’re alone.

 “Five days.
 I thought you were going to die,” he says softly and his voice sounds haunted.